-Challenge 2: Use rv.forward_time() and rv.backward_time() or rv.forward() and rv.backward() with distance and speed options to have Rover drive the path described by the graph below.
+Challenge 2: Use rv.forward_time() and rv.backward_time() or rv.forward() and rv.backward() with distance and speed options to have Rover drive the path described by the graph below and on page 2.2:

 - There are several possible solutions to this challenge.
-Make sure students are making connections among the code, the path, and the description. - It may be helpful to have students answer some of the discussion starters prior to writing the code. - After students drive this challenge, have them immediately run the CHKPTHPY TI-Basic program and select Challenge 2 to compare what Rover actually drove with the challenge graph. - Example Program: DL2T.py
+Make sure students are making connections among the code, the path, and the description. - It may be helpful to have students answer some of the discussion starters prior to writing the code. - After students drive this challenge, have them compare the plot of position vs. time for Rover against the challenge graph on page 2.2. - Example Program: challenge2.py

-'''

 import ti_rover as rv

 rv.forward_time(3,2,"units/s")

-rv.backward_time(5,2,"units/s")

-'''
+rv.backward time(5,2,"units/s")